Supreme Court asked to give access to secretive court’s work

 The groups say in an appeal filed with the high court Monday that the public has a constitutional right to see significant opinions of the Foreign Intelligence Surveillance Court.
 They also argue that federal courts, not the executive branch, should decide when opinions that potentially affect the privacy of millions of Americans should be made public.

-The appeal was filed by Theodore Olson, the American Civil Liberties Union, the Knight First Amendment Institute at Columbia University and Yale Law School’s Media Freedom and Information Access Clinic.
+The appeal was filed by Theodore Olson on behalf of the American Civil Liberties Union and the Knight First Amendment Institute at Columbia University.
 Olson is on the Knight institute’s board and was the Bush administration’s top Supreme Court lawyer as the FISA court’s role was expanded after the Sept.
-11 terrorist attacks.
+11 attacks.

 “You’re talking about judicial decisions here that may affect millions of people.
 The public needs to know the outlines of what those decisions are and how far they go,” Olson said in an interview with The Associated Press.
 “Because of my experience with it, I know that government, with the best of intentions, will tend to err on the side of keeping everything secret.”